need4swede/wiki-go/data/documents/browsing/home-screen/recently-added/document.md

 | A show | The show's detail page |
 | An episode | The show's detail page with that episode's season selected |

-Long-press any card to pin it as a [Library Shortcut](/library/shortcuts) or mark it played.
+Long-press any card to add it to [Library Pins](/library/shortcuts) or mark it played.